auromitamitra/auromitamitra.github.io/_research/1_mongolian.md

 Vowel harmony and coarticulation in Khalkha Mongolian ==

-This is an ongoing project with Prof. Indranil Dutta at the [Speech Dynamics lab](https://duttalab.github.io), Jadavpur University, Kolkata.
+This is a collaborative project with Prof. Indranil Dutta at the [Speech Dynamics lab](https://duttalab.github.io), Jadavpur University, Kolkata.

 While speaking, sounds are not produced discretely, one after the other.
 Instead, while producing a sound our articulators are still affected by the previous vowel/consonant, and already starting to plan for the next, resulting in overlapping articulatory gestures.
 This kind of *coarticulation* causes acoustic variation, which means that the same phoneme might have different acoustic properties (and thus potentially sound different) when it occurs in different phonetic environments.
 Vowel-to-vowel (V-to-V) coarticulation is where the quality of a vowel is affected by a preceding or following vowel.
 Coarticulation can be both *mechanico-inertial* (the gestures of an earlier vowel perturb a later vowel) and *anticipatory*, (planning of the following vowel perturbs the former).